 Mix it all together with a spatula to coat, and then turn it out into the prepared baking dish.

 Next, pack it down into the corners of the pan so you have an even thickness.
 I generally use the extra parchment paper sticking out of the pan to fold over on top of the bars and press it down firmly.

 Then put it in the fridge to harden for at least 2 hours (or if you’re in a big hurry about half an hour in the freezer).

 Last but not least, take them out of the pan using your extra parchment paper and cut into bars.
-I store them in the fridge or the freezer in an air tight container because unfortunately if they get too warm they can be flimsy and start to fall apart.
+I store them in the fridge or the freezer in an airtight container.
+This is the best way to store them because if they get too warm they can be flimsy and start to fall apart.